alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 By "modes of understanding", T&S refer to different ways to draw intra-model inferences.
 ==It is not about modes of understanding the enable to draw intra-model inferences!==

-**Modes of understanding = to draw inferences on how different aspects of how the model data is structured:**
+**Modes of understanding = to draw inferences on different aspects of how the model data is structured:**
-- IR understanding: understanding how well the model can estimate target features given input data
+- IR: understanding how well the model can estimate target features given input data
 - IF: understanding of what particular features of input data are important for correctly estimating target features
 - LR: understanding how input data is transformed in learned representations to estimate target features

-==I guess that the modes of understanding are to understand this mapping relation between the organisation of model data and the abstracton of T?==
+==***I guess that the modes of understanding are to understand this mapping relation between the organisation of model data and the abstraction of T?***==

 Classifier function is implemented by DNN vs is a property of DNN: